-(b) In connection with the , sale or management of or any other dealing with Trust Property, the Owner Trustee may, if in the determination of the Owner Trustee it would, on the advice of an Opinion of Counsel, be to the benefit of the Trust and the Certificate Holders, without the consent of the Requisite Holders, enter into or give such form of written agreement, indemnity, warranty or undertaking as may be required to obtain the successful completion of that transaction; provided that such agreement, indemnity, warranty or undertaking is no more onerous on the part of the Owner Trustee than is considered necessary and advisable having regard to all the relevant circumstances.
+(b) In connection with the acquisition purchase, sale or management of or any other dealing with Trust Property, the Owner Trustee may, if in the determination of the Owner Trustee it would, on the advice of an Opinion of Counsel, be to the benefit of the Trust, the Lenders and the Certificate Holders, without the consent of the Requisite Instrument Certificate Holders, enter into or give such form of written agreement, indemnity, warranty or undertaking as may be required to obtain the successful completion of that transaction; provided that such agreement, indemnity, warranty or undertaking is no more onerous on the part of the Owner Trustee than is considered necessary and advisable having regard to all the relevant circumstances.

-(c) The Owner Trustee may, if in the determination of the Owner Trustee, on the advice of an Opinion of Counsel, it would be to the benefit of the Trust and the Certificate Holders and necessary to preserve or protect the interest or rights of the Trust or the Certificate Holders in any Trust Property, without the consent of the Requisite Holders, promote, or join in, approve, acquiesce in, concur or agree to or carry into effect any scheme, proposal or offer for or leading to the alteration of the rights attached to any Trust Property .
-The Owner Trustee may not modify or terminate this Agreement except in accordance with terms.
+(c) The Owner Trustee may, if in the determination of the Owner Trustee, on the advice of an Opinion of Counsel, it would be to the benefit of the Trust, the Lenders and the Certificate Holders and necessary to preserve or protect the interest or rights of the Trust, the Lenders or the Certificate Holders in any Trust Property, without the consent of the Requisite Instrument Certificate Holders, promote, or join in, approve, acquiesce in, concur or agree to or carry into effect any scheme, proposal or offer for or leading to the alteration of the rights attached to any Trust Property but, notwithstanding the foregoing, the Owner Trustee may not exercise any conversion rights, if any, attaching to any Class B Interest.
+The Owner Trustee may not modify or terminate this Agreement or, on behalf of the Trust, the Transfer and Auction Agreements, the Total Return Swap Agreement or the Reimbursement and Disclosure Agreement except in accordance with their respective its terms.
 The Owner Trustee may, in the exercise of these powers, enter into or give such form of agreement, indemnity, warranty or undertaking as is required in these circumstances.

-(d) In connection with the Trust=s required consent or approval to a proposed amendment or modification of any document or agreement to which the Trust is a party or pursuant to which it is a beneficiary, the Owner Trustee shall act, or refrain from acting, in accordance with the direction by an instrument or instruments in writing, executed by the Requisite Holders , as provided in Section 6.05 hereof.
+(d) In connection with the Trust=s required consent or approval to a proposed amendment or modification of any document or agreement to which the Trust is a party or pursuant to which it is a beneficiary, the Owner Trustee shall act, or refrain from acting, in accordance with the direction by an instrument or instruments in writing, executed by the Requisite Instrument Certificate Holders or by the Agent, as provided in Section 6.05 hereof.

 Section 6.03.
 No Action Except Under Specified Documents or Instructions .
-The Owner Trustee agrees that it will not manage, control, use, sell, dispose of or otherwise deal with any Trust Property (including, without limitation, amending, supplementing or waiving any provision of to which the Trust is a party except in accordance with the express terms hereof or on the express direction in an instrument or instruments in writing executed by the Requisite Holders.
+The Owner Trustee agrees that it will not manage, control, use, sell, dispose of or otherwise deal with any Class B Interest or any other part of the Trust Property (including, without limitation, amending, supplementing or waiving any provision of the Operative Documents this Agreement, the Tahiti Note or any other documents to which the Trust is a party ) or pursuant to which it is a beneficiary), except in accordance with the express terms hereof or on the express direction in an instrument or instruments in writing executed by the Requisite Instrument Certificate Holders.